What Is A Domain Name, Really? (And Some Crazy Stuff About It)

 Since you now have an idea how our laptops and tablets communicate with each other, this concept is also similar to how they connect to the Internet.
 Numbers are everything.
 It lets your smartphone to connect to your mobile data, and your mobile data get fed by the Internet provider.

 Therefore, I conclude, Mathematics is no-nonsense.
 It is even the balance of how proportional your photos using your DSLR or your high-end smartphone camera.
 If you don’t believe me, read about the Fibonacci spiral (or the golden ratio), and ask a photographer what it is and why it is very important for them.

 Numbers in Mathematics are even the essence of nature, the language of the universe.
-Watch this video and thank me later.A domain name is the website name or the URL address of your website or your blog.
+Watch the video at the end of this post (and thank me later; you’re welcome).A domain name is the website name or the URL address of your website or your blog.
 Click To Tweet

 Domain Name: Let’s Go Back On Track